1980x/WCEClassifyViStA/README.md

 # (i)
 By default, the code will run on cpu.
 So, if no gpu is available, no need to specify any device.
 The results (both, images with bounding boxes superimposed on it and the bounding boxes, are created in _./results/images_ and _./results/labels_, respectively).
 # (ii)
-Inside the _detect_bleeding.py_, opt.model is to the pretrained yolov8 medium model (available as _detect_best.pt_ in .........) on the WCE bleeding trainset.
+Inside the _detect_bleeding.py_, opt.model is to the pretrained yolov8 medium model (available as _detect_best.pt_  [here](https://drive.google.com/drive/folders/1AQCBOBU11VoL8XtS_wg5VowsyB6h6c7y?usp=drive_link)) on the WCE bleeding trainset.
 If you want to provide another yolov8 medium model, you have to change this line in the code.
 # (iii)
 As already mentioned, we activated the soft nms, also called merged nms in the yolov8.
 By default, it is not activated.
 To activate, set _merge_ to _True_ in line 191 in _./ultralytics/yolo/utils/ops.py_.